 Olin MBA Program - Employment by Function

-A quarter of Olin MBA Graduates chose careers in finance functions, with consulting following a close second (22%).
+A quarter of Olin MBA Graduates from class of 2021 chose careers in consulting (31%).
+Marketing came second (19%).

 Olin MBA Program - Employment by Location

-A majority of Olin MBA graduates are employed in Mid-West of North American sub-regions.
-Their percentage is 53% with a median salary of $108,000.
+A majority of Olin MBA graduates from class of 2021 are employed in Mid-West of North American sub-regions.
+Their percentage is 43% with an average salary of $106,100.
 Check more details in below table: